 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): To FLARE.
-To blaze, shine or glare.
+Alt...Image imitating a page from an old document, text (as in main toot): FLAT.
+A bubble, gull, or silly fellow.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 [?]The Vulgar Tongue » 🤖 🌐